 The term shave brush or shaving brush refers to an implement with bristles set into a handle which is used to apply shaving soap or shaving cream to the face when shaving.
-Luxury handcrafted handles can be made from fine materials such as ivory or even gold and can be designed to feel well-balanced in the hand.
+Luxury handcrafted handles can be made from fine materials such as ivory or even gold and are designed to feel well-balanced in the hand.
 The bristle load may be composed of any number of natural or synthetic materials.

 The modern shaving brush may be traced to France during the 1750s.
 The quality of these brushes differed greatly, as materials used to fashion the handles varied from the common to the exotic.
 It was not terribly uncommon for handles to be made of ivory, gold, silver, tortoise shell, crystal, or porcelain.
 Well-to-do men would generally shave with a badger hair brush, while commoners concerned with colloquially proper aesthetics would resort to cheaper versions made of boar hair.
 A shave brush was known in Europe as something of a status symbol, an expensive or eccentric brush was a way of asserting ones personality or even affluence.

 Modern shave brushes are extremely similar in appearance, composition and function to their centuries-old predecessors.
 The handle is modelled ergonomically, allowing for a proper grip on the brush.
-Luxury handcrafted handles can be made from fine materials such as ivory or even gold and are designed to feel well-balanced in the hand.
+Luxury handcrafted handles can be made from fine materials such as rare wood, ivory or even gold and are designed to feel well-balanced in the hand.

 Although a variety of different materials are still used to fashion shave brush handles, synthetic handles of nylon, urethane or plastic are the most common even by the most expensive shave brush manufacturers.
 Benefits to synthetic brushes include a lesser chance of breakage and resistance to damage by moisture.
 A limited number of customers still prefer natural materials such as wood or exotic materials such as tortoise shell, but these articles are more difficult to find.
 A shaving brush handle, regardless of its material composition, rarely affects the overall performance of the brush.